bhupesh98/Social-Media-Backend/README.md

 ## Usage

 ### 1. Configure the application:
-Edit the `config/config.js` file and provide the necessary database connection details and any other required configurations.
+Edit the `config/configDB.js` file and provide the necessary database connection details and any other required configurations.
-Remember, this will be a new environment, so to run you need to have your own <span style="color:red">PORT</span>, <span style="color:red">mongoURI</span>  URL and <span style="color:red">JWT_SECRET_KEY</span>.
+Remember, this will be a new environment, so to run you need to have your own mongoURI,JWT_SECRET_KEY,PORT,CLOUD_NAME,CLOUD_API_KEY,CLOUD_API_SECRET.Cloud stuff is for cloudinary.
+It is designed to run bydefault on `localhost`, change `config/envConfig.js` and NODE_ENV to host on any web service provider.

 ### 2. Start the Application:
    ```cmd